Carolyn L. Mazloomi

 Carolyn L. Mazloomi (née Carolyn Louise Stewart; born August 22, 1948) is an American curator, quilter, author, art historian, and aerospace engineer.
 She is a strong advocate for presenting and documenting African-American-made quilts.
-Her own quilts are designed to tell complex stories around African-American heritage and contemporary experiences.
+Her quilts are designed to tell complex stories around African-American heritage and contemporary experiences.

 Life

 Carolyn Louise Stewart was born in 1948 in Baton Rouge, Louisiana, to a family of amateur artists and painters.
 She graduated from Northrop University in Inglewood, California, and worked in Los Angeles as an aerospace engineer.

 In the early 1970s, she encountered an Appalachian quilt at a market in Dallas that began her passion for quilting.
 She continued her quilting experiments while earning her PhD in aerospace engineering from the University of Southern California (USC) Viterbi School of Engineering in 1984.

-Mazloomi is has since retired from her job as an aerospace engineer and Federal Aviation Administration crash site investigator.
+Mazloomi has since retired from her job as an aerospace engineer and Federal Aviation Administration crash site investigator.
 She is married to Iranian engineer Rezvan Mazloomi, and together the family lives in Ohio.